-Ex-Detroit Top Cop Loses Bid to Get on Ballot for Governor - NewsBreak
+Ex-Detroit top cop loses bid to get on ballot for governor - NewsBreak

 But the appeals court said that wasn't necessary.

-“The board … had a clear legal duty to investigate, but it did not have a clear legal duty to conduct a comparison of each fraudulent signature against the qualified voter file,” the court said in a 3-0 opinion in Johnson’s case.
+“The board ... had a clear legal duty to investigate, but it did not have a clear legal duty to conduct a comparison of each fraudulent signature against the qualified voter file,” the court said in a 3-0 opinion that has been applied to Johnson, Craig and Markey.

 The winner will face Democratic Gov. Gretchen Whitmer in the fall.